Bill Allcorn

-Bill Allcorn was Texas Land Commissioner in the late 1950s.
+Bill Allcorn (died August 24, 1962) was an American politician.
+He was Texas Land Commissioner in the late 1950s.

 Allcorn was from Brownwood, Texas.
-In February 1958, Governor Price Daniel appointed Allcorn as Texas Land Commissioner when James Earl Rudder was appointed Vice President of Texas A&M University.
+In February 1958, Governor Price Daniel appointed Allcorn as Texas Land Commissioner when James Earl Rudder was appointed vice president of Texas A&M University.
 Allcorn was elected to one two-year term in 1958 and was succeeded by Jerry Sadler in 1961.
-Allcorn died on August 24, 1962 at the age of 38.
+Allcorn died on August 24, 1962, at the age of 38.